 Get-ADUser -SearchBase $rootOu -Filter * | ForEach-Object {Add-ADGroupMember -Identity $group -Members $_ }

-Then enable the “Allow log on locally” Group Policy option, add this group to it (as well as different administrator groups: Domain Admins, workstation admins, etc.), and link the policy to the OU with the computers.
-Thus, you will allow only the specific OU users to log on to the computers.
+Then enable the GPO option “Allow log on locally,” add the group (plus different administrator groups like Domain Admins and workstation admins), and link the policy to the OU containing the target computers.
+Now, only users from a specific OU will be allowed to log on to the target computers.

 You cannot log on because the logon method you are using is not allowed on this computer.
 Please see your network administrator for more information.